 What’s the problem?

-The problem is that we sometimes have some control over which problems appear in front of us.
+The problem is that we usually have some control over which problems appear in front of us.

 We’re right back where we started.

 Happiness “works” in that it suggests something to aim for.

 It’s like an inner North Star.
 Heavyweights from Aristotle to the Dalai Lama agree.

 The idea of the universe being a cosmic Disneyland, created entirely for our enjoyment…doesn’t sit right.

 There’s too much suffering in the world, for one.

 A: When you’re miserable.
 When happiness seems impossible.

 In those dark moments, there’s misery…and, since your whole life is supposed to be about “being happy,” more misery.
 So now you have misery and failure, plus meaninglessness.

 A key piece of the puzzle, no doubt.
 But it’s not the whole puzzle.